 Follow the instructions here for making an herbal infused oil

 Pour the herbal oil into a small pan and melt 1 oz. of beeswax per cup of herbal oil.
 Remove from heat and add 1 teaspoon of an pain relieving essential oil blend (I use Butterfly Express Paine for this salve) or combination of singles below.
 Stir to combine and pour into container (s).
 Cap and label once the salve is solid.

 This amount is around a teaspoon in measurement.

 Why These Herbs

 You can read about the healing benefits of each herb by clicking on the links in the recipe.
 Arnica is well known for its wound healing properties with an affinity for the muscles, this herb however should only be applied topically and not if there is a cut or burn where it could be admitted into the bloodstream.
-We will be talking about St. John's wort shortly in more detail, it is highly anti-inflammatory making it a great herb for soothing inflamed muscles and tissue.
+You can purchase high quality, organic herbs from Mountain Rose Herbs.

 balsam fir (any of the fir or pine oils)

 *I am not affiliated with any companies mentioned in this post.

 Plantago major - broad leaf (top right corner)